A COMMON NUMERACY FRAMEWORK

 Numerate behaviour is a multifaceted concept.
-In the CENF we distinguish between four main categories of aspects context, content knowledge and skills, higher-order skills, and dispositions.
-It all happens in three different contexts.
+The CENF project distinguishes between four main categories: context, content, higher-order skills, and dispositions.

-The CENF model about numerate behaviour shows that numeracy is always embedded in a context.
-That context can be everyday life very close to daily activities of the individual.
-The context can also be societal, for instance in interpreting messages in (social) media, advertisements online of in flyers.
-The context can also be work-related when using numerate behaviour in all kind of professional settings from simple lists of numbers to complex algoritm-driven applications.
-In some countries “further learning” is mentioned as an important context, when the educational system is mainly focused on entering a more formal pathways through the educational system.
-In many cases the content is then labeled as mathematics. (refers to X,Y,Z contexts).
+Numerate behavior is always embedded in a context.
+Some numeracy take place in everyday life such as in daily activities of the individual such as cooking.
+Numeracy can also be in the context of work and professional settings, ranging from such as simple lists of numbers to complex algoritm-driven applications.
+The last category is media and public life such as data visualizations.
 Each activity in adult education will probably be related to at least one of the context situations.
 This may depend on how provisions for adults have been organized.
 Courses related to work, for example, will have a clear focus on the work situation, but may also focus on more general topics for the individual participants.
 Courses organized for financial literacy will have a clear focus on budgeting.
 Courses meant for second language learners may also focus on further learning.

-Higher order skills matter to improve numerate behaviour.
+Higher order skills matter to improve numerate behavior.
 The skills mentioned can be found in some frameworks regarding mathematics or numeracy.
 There is an overlap with so-called 21st century skills.
 Every individual – whatever his/her cognitive abilities and experiences – uses higher order skills.
 Everybody makes decisions, reasons, and processes information.
 Obviously these skills can also be improved by many individuals.
-More information on aspects related to context can be found at this page:
+These skills include managing and analyzing situations, but also critical thinking and problem solving.

 Content knowledge and skills matter to improve numerate behaviour.
 The first four subcategories – quantity and number; dimension and shape, pattern, relationship and change; data and chance; – can be found in most frameworks regarding mathematics or numeracy outside the formal school system.
 They can be considered as the contemporary replacements of the Algebra-and-Geometry-division which dominated the 19th and 20th century.
 The use of (digital) tools and applications is another set of subcategories which nowadays matters to cope with situations in our digitalised society.